RYRY1002/NewProjectTemplate-old/README.md

 The HUD uses the Inverted Fisheye effect, so if you want to disable that, just click on the retainer box and set the effect material to nothing.

 Additional things can be configured by opening `Game/Player/UI/UI.uasset`.

+### Menus
+The menus can be found in `Game/Player/UI/MainMenu`, `Game/Player/UI/PauseMenu`, and `Game/Player/UI/LoadingScreen` respectively.

+All of the code inside the menus is extremely simple, and should not require explaining.

 ## Project Settings
 ### Rendering